fireundubh/playwithfire/unity/patchwork-design-patterns.md

 ### Properties

-When you need to modify the methods of a property.
+When you need to modify the methods of a property:

 ```csharp
 [NewMember]